CCDirectLink/CLS/proposals/1.0.0/packedMod.md

 #### Interpreter

 This describes how packed mods should be interpreted.
-This can be used to show additional information, change the mod, publish it into a databse or interprete the mod for other purposes.
+This can be used to show additional information, change the mod, publish it into a database or interprete the mod for other purposes.
 This method will not install the mod.

 1. Extraction the zipped data and store it in memory
 2. Validate package.json

 What the tool is doing with the mod afterwards is highly sepecific.
-This also can be excracting the zipped data and store them on HDD (+R0030).
+This also can be extracting the zipped data and store them on HDD (+R0030).

 __Examples:__